House of Night: Accolades

 The sixth novel in the series, Tempted, went on sale in October, 2009 with a first printing of a million copies, entered the USA Today bestseller list that week at #1.
 In January, 2010, Gezeichnet, a German translation of Marked, reached the #1 spot on the Der Spiegel bestseller list.
 The seventh novel, Burned, was released on April 27, 2010, and like Tempted, entered the USA Today bestseller list at #1.
 Awakened, released in January, 2011, also entered the list at #1.

 Bans and Challenges

 In 2014, pastor Phillip Missick of King of Saints Tabernacle created a petition to ban the House of Night series as well as the Twilight series, and other vampire themed books aimed at teen audiences.
-Wanting the books "purged from the shelves" of the Austin Memorial Library in Cleveland, TX.
+He stated that he wanted the books "purged from the shelves" of the Austin Memorial Library in Cleveland, TX.

 In 2009 Henderson Junior High School in Stephenville, Texas, banned the entire series from its libraries, including the books that had yet to be written for "sexual content and nudity".